jgleal/ionic-vanillajs/README.md

 ```javascript
   ionic serve
 ```
 To test app on device, de best way is using [DevApp](https://ionicframework.com/docs/appflow/devapp).

 Installs it on you device and execute:
 ```javascript
   ionic serve --devapp
 ```
+Open DevApp and wait while find de app served.
+Select it and test your app with access to device functions

+> :bulb:  Check firewall rules and sure that port is open (default 8100)

 ## Building app
 ```javascript